Kinolau Community Native Species Art Exhibit

 Your submission can be any creative form—visual art, poetry, mele (song), or ʻōlelo noʻeau (wise saying) —so long as it honors at least one of these species; no profanity or profane images will be accepted.

-Selected pieces will be featured on our website and social media, as well as displayed during the upcoming events.
-Participants of the in-person Lau Ke Aloha event on August 17 are encouraged to submit the artwork they create.
-Due date for submissions is October 17, 2025, at 11:59 P.M.
+Selected pieces will be featured on our website and social media.
+Participants of the in-person Lau Ke Aloha x Pilina ʻĀina event on March 29 are encouraged to submit their artwork.
+Due date for submissions is April 12, 2026, at 11:59 P.M.

 Submit Information About & A Photo of Your Artwork Here